janu-sh/endless_road_to_the_hotel/GDD.md

 - Allows different delays per sidekick
 - Automatic cleanup of old actions (>1 second)
 - Scalable to additional sidekicks without code changes

-## **9\.
-Next Steps**

-1. **Approval:** Please review this updated plan.
-2. **Assets:** If you approve, you will need to provide the URLs for your custom sprites and background image.
-We can use placeholders initially if you prefer.
-3. **Implementation:** I will proceed to write the complete, single-file game code based on this approved architecture.